galasa-dev/helm/README.md

 The following flags can be supplied when running the script:
 - `--release-name <name>` : **Required**.
 The helm release name provided when installing the ecosystem helm chart (see [Installing your Galasa Ecosystem](#installing-your-galasa-ecosystem))
 - `--namespace <namespace>` : Optional.
 The Kubernetes namespace where your Galasa Ecosystem is installed
-- `--clear-fallback-keys` : Optional.
-After rotating the encryption keys, this flag tells the script to remove all fallback decryption keys from the Kubernetes Secret
+- `--bootstrap <bootstrap-url>` : Optional.
+The bootstrap URL of the Galasa ecosystem that is being serviced.
+Not required if the GALASA_BOOTSTRAP environment variable is set and is pointing to the correct bootstrap URL.
+Overrides the existing GALASA_BOOTSTRAP environment variable value if set

 For example: